library(tidyverse)

 Exercise 3: Fitting regression models

 (a).
-Let’s begin by fitting an OLS model that uses opponent, day/night, and day of week.
-We will follow the same process as before and fit on the training data.
-Complete and run the code below to fit this model.
+Fit an OLS model that uses the same forward-available predictors we studied earlier: opponent, day/night, and day of week.
+Complete and run the code below.

 basic_ols_model <-